seankmartin/made-mistakes-gatsby/src/posts/web-dev/gatsby.md

 ---
 title: "Getting Gatsby installed and running"
-excerpt: "How to set up Gatsby and use Gatsby"
+excerpt: "How to set up Gatsby and publish your built site to Netlify."
 date: 2020-05-25
 path: /web-dev/installing-gatsby/
 image: ../../images/gatsby.jpg